chekun/spore/README.md

 - [ ] Another taste of UI
     * [ ] React JS

-> Porject won't include features that might jeopardize personal infomation, such as Login or Register right now, unless Baoz support Official API with OAuth.
+> Project won't include features that might jeopardize personal infomation, such as Login or Register right now, unless Baoz support Official API with OAuth.

 Stay tuned.... and, stars are welcomed! :smiley: